margusmartsepp/margusmartsepp.github.io/Testing.md

    1. [x] Automate collection of the test execution results

    > #### Explanation / Rationale
    > 1. Is not correct.
-These will not allow quick analysis
-   > 1. Is correct.
-Using colors, such as traffic lights, to indicate progress is mentioned in the syllabus
+It interferes with other planned activities
    > 1. Is not correct.
-These will not allow quick analysis
+This is an unnecessary cost
    > 1. Is not correct.
-The data would still have to be derived from the database before it could be analyzed
+It is not practical
+   > 1. Is correct.
+Automated collection is inexpensive and effective

 1. ### Question #25 (1 point) When implementing results reporting for test automation, what is a good way to allow the reader to  make a quick assessment of the progress of the test execution?
    1. [ ] Spreadsheets